LK64076007A/LK64076007A.github.io/_posts/2013-02-28-Switching-the-current-viewed-webpage-between-Safari-and-Chrome.md

 layout: post
 title: Switching the current viewed webpage between Safari and Chrome
 date: 2013-02-28 14:27
-tags: article, Keyboard Maestro, technology
+tags:
+- Keyboard Maestro
+- technology
 ---

 **Update:** This macro was made for Keyboard Maestro 5.
 Although it will work with KM 6, a newer version of the macro is available as is much simpler and faster with less risk of bugs.